-Out of the many dog behavioral issues, a dog that leaves a trail of destruction in the house is one of the most common problems that confuses dog owners.
+Out of the many dog behavioral issues, a dog that leaves a trail of destruction in the house is one of the most common problems that confuse dog owners.
 A handful of people think that these dogs have some form of brewing anger towards their owners (perhaps for being left on its own) and are now trying to be vindictive.

-Some of us wonder if it’s actually their normal character, and if we have been unlucky to house a destructive dog.
+Some of us wonder if it’s actually their normal character and if we have been unlucky to house a destructive dog.

-The good news is most dogs are not destroying your home because of anger, nor it is typical of a dog’s behavior to cause damage on furniture, belongings, and other household items.
+The good news is most dogs are not destroying your home because of anger, nor it is typical of a dog’s behavior to cause damage to furniture, belongings, and other household items.
 There are many reasons why dogs exhibit an exasperating behavior when left all alone.
 You also have to remember that dogs may react differently when you’re not at home.

 Some are capable of playing on their own or going about their business without causing a mayhem, but others will chew on household objects, urinate on the carpet, bark or howl excessively, and a lot more.
 The most common reason behind destructive dogs is separation anxiety, which means alleviating this problem minimizes or eradicates your dog’s destructive behavior.